axelhahn/cronwrapper/readme.md

 * How do you check if a job was successful?
 Just trust them?
 Watching each log?
 On each of your systems?
 * How do you detect if the last job execution was successful but does not run anymore?

-My simple approach: By simüly adding a wrapper in front of your current command breaks tons of limits!
+My simple approach: By simply adding a wrapper in front of your current command breaks tons of limits!
 Suddenly a simple action opens so many posibilities.

+This repository contains scripts and helpers for local cronjobs

+* cronwrapper.sh - a wrapper script to call cronjob scripts
+* inc_cronfunctions.sh - an include file that can be sourced in your bash scripts
+* cronstatus.sh - ist shows status of all local cronjobs (and use cronwrapper.sh)

 # Requirements